 What is the new Election Alert program?

 The Election Alert program is a proactive strategy of the ROC designed to remind organisations by letter about three months before a scheduled election that their prescribed information will be due soon.

 It is designed to help organisations achieve voluntary compliance.

-While the letter is designed to help organisations, the obligation to lodge prescribed information is a civil penalty provision and non-compliance can result in fines.
+While the letter is designed to help organisations, the obligation to lodge prescribed information rests with the organisation.
+It should be noted that this is a civil penalty provision and non-compliance can result in fines.